 Video and photo editors are now in high demand and it is a good option to make money online for students.
 Work for customers and assist them in creating films and photographs for their company.

 You will need to edit raw video and still images into a finished product as a video and picture editor.
-If you like to play with the lighting or background of images or add special effects, the job of a photo/video editor is perfect for you.
+If you like to play with the lighting or background of images, enhance photos or add special effects, the job of a photo/video editor is perfect for you.

 To look for work in this area, check out websites like Fiverr, Upwork, and Freelancer.

 You can start a business as a developer if you have the right skills.
 There are plenty of courses where you can teach yourself valuable coding skills.
 You won’t become a professional coder overnight, but you can build a solid foundation from online courses that will help you get started.